(888) 552-6760 SCHEDULE AN APPOINTMENT

 Leukemia develops when the DNA in blood cells called leukocytes mutate or change, disabling their ability to control growth and division.
 In some cases, these mutated cells escape the immune system and grow out of control, crowding out healthy cells in the bloodstream.

-General risk factors that may cause leukemia
+Risk factors that may cause leukemia

-Age: The risk of most leukemias increase with age.
+Age: The risk of most leukemias increases with age.
 The median age of a patient diagnosed with acute myeloid leukemia (AML), chronic lymphocytic leukemia (CLL) or chronic myeloid leukemia (CML) is 65 years and older.
 However, most cases of acute lymphocytic leukemia (ALL) occur in people under 20 years old.
 The median age of an ALL patient at diagnosis is 15.

 Blood disorders: Certain blood disorders, including chronic myeloproliferative disorders such as polycythemia vera, idiopathic myelofibrosis and essential thrombocythemia increase the chances of developing AML.